 LORD, lift up the light of Your countenance upon us.
 (Psalm 4:6 NKJV)

-We have our own musical arrangement of the Aaronic Blessing in Numbers 6:24-26.
+We have our musical arrangement of the Aaronic Blessing in Numbers 6:24-26.
 Today, we continue to break down the blessing phrase by phrase.
-In order to bring it to life, we will refer to the Hebrew aspects of the blessing.
+To bring it to life, we will refer to the Hebrew aspects of the blessing.

 In the phrase, “The LORD lift up His countenance upon you,” the word “countenance” is translated from the Hebrew word "paniym."
 It’s the same word as “face” in the previous verse.
 “Lift up” comes from the Hebrew word "nasa."
 It has three main meanings: to lift up anything, to bear or carry (especially guilt for sin), and to take away (often of removing sin).